 - every brand uses the same conditional probabilities; the multiplier table is scaled by the brand's RTP target.

-- The full EV-equivalence proof (every cashout point returns the same expected value at a given brand) is in the conditional-probability post.
+- The full EV-equivalence proof (every cashout point returns the same expected value at a given brand) is in the related piece.

 The Fisher-Yates shuffle that places the mines is identical across operators.
 The HMAC-SHA256 byte stream that seeds the shuffle is identical.
 The multiplier table calibration is the only operator-level variable.

-- Open funded test account at each of the ten brands.
+- Open funded test account at the brand.

 - Capture server-seed hash before each round.
 Record client seed, nonce, recorded mine layout, recorded cashout outcome.